-In 1869 David Buick dropped out of school at age 15 to earn money for his family by taking a job at a plumbing supply company.
-When that business ran into trouble in 1882, Buick and a partner bought it out.
+In 1869 David Buick, 15, dropped out of school to take a job at a plumbing supply company to help support his family.
+When that business ran into financial trouble in 1882, Buick and a partner bought it out.
 They revitalized it, once again making it profitable.
 In the 1890s Buick discovered a new interest, internal combustion engines.
-The plumbing company was sold and Buick used his capital to start the Buick Auto-Vim and Power Company in 1899.
-The company originally produced engines for agricultural use.
+Buick sold his share of the plumbing company and used his capital to start the Buick Auto-Vim and Power Company in 1899.
+The company began production of engines for agricultural use.

-He quickly turned to automotive development and after creating a revolutionary “valve in-head” overhead valve engine, he founded Buick Motor Company in 1903.
-Just three years later he accepted a severance package from Buick, leaving him with one share of the company he started.
-The president of Buick, William C. Durant, purchased this share for $100,000, approximately $2.6 million USD when adjusted for inflation.
-Following more than two decades of unsuccessful investments Buick died with nearly no money to his name on this day in 1929.
+He soon turned to automotive engine development leading to a revolutionary “valve in-head” overhead valve engine.
+It’s success led him to found Buick Motor Company in 1903.
+Just three years later, he accepted a severance package from Buick, leaving him with one share of the company he started.
+The president of Buick, William C. Durant, who would go on to found General Motors, purchased this share for $100,000, approximately $2.6 million when adjusted for inflation.
+Following more than two decades of unsuccessful investments Buick, died with nearly no money to his name on this day in 1929.